Pppp1116/content-license-policy/README.md

 - Limited to the scope explicitly described in writing;
 - Non-transferable; and
-- **Revocable at will** by the Owner, especially in cases of abuse, misrepresentation, or material changes to how the Content is used.
+- **Revocable** in cases of material breach, abuse, misrepresentation, or material changes to how the Content is used.

 If a granted permission is revoked, you must promptly cease the covered use and comply with any reasonable takedown or modification request issued by the Owner.